 Maldives To Amend Laws To Ban Israeli Nationals From Entering

-(MENAFN- IANS) Male, June 3 (IANS) The Maldivian government has decided to amend its laws to ban Israeli nationals from entering the country, local media cited Minister of Homeland Security and technology Ali Ihusan as reporting.
+(MENAFN- Nam News Network) MALÉ, Jun 3 (NNN-PSM) – The Maldivian government has decided to amend its laws, to ban Israeli nationals from entering the country, local media cited Minister of Homeland Security and Technology, Ali Ihusan, as reporting.

-At a press briefing on Sunday, Ihusan said the decision was taken at a Cabinet meeting held earlier in the day following calls by local citizens to ban Israeli nationals due to devastating attacks in Gaza, Xinhua news agency reported.
+At a press briefing yesterday, Ihusan said, the decision was taken at a cabinet meeting, held earlier in the day, following calls by local citizens to ban Israeli nationals, due to devastating attacks in Gaza.

-He added that the government will make legal amendments to implement the ban and a special committee has been appointed to expedite the process.
+He said, the government will make legal amendments to implement the ban, and a special committee has been appointed to expedite the process.

-The Maldives receives more than one million tourists per year out of which an estimated 15,000 tourists are from Israel, local media said.
+The Maldives receives over one million tourists per year, out of which an estimated 15,000 tourists are from Israel, local media said.– NNN-PSM

 Legal Disclaimer: